 In times of climate change and deforestation, Ismaël recognises the importance of drawing on reserves for our development, such as reusing plastic, rather than constructing with wood.
 He has also started a programme in schools and for engineers to learn more about green business, and has developed an environmental awareness and education program: “We want to help change people’s attitudes and bad habits on the management of plastic waste that degrades sensitive ecosystems.”

-AtlasAction: Madiba & Nature wants to offer hope and develop #ecotourism for the #Londji fishing community village.
-Here’s how to donate.
+AtlasAction: Madiba & Nature wants to offer hope and develop ecotourism for the Londji fishing community village.
+Contact Ismaël to donate through the Madiba & Nature website.

 Madiba & Nature is featured in: An African AtlasChart: 4 magical citizen initiatives.